 Even positive reviews present timely opportunities to delight customers.
 If a customer leaves positive feedback, you can reach back out with a thank you letter.
 This is a great way to go above-and-beyond for your customers and show them you really care about their business.

 Uber offers its riders a real-time feedback tool where they can leave reviews for drivers immediately after a ride is complete.
 Riders can rank drivers on a one to five start system and can even leave additional “compliments” describing their experience.
 This provides Uber’s customer service team with both quantitative and qualitative feedback about its service.

 Customer retention is the future of business growth.
 It's not enough to attract leads with compelling content or to close new customers with a great deal.
 Now, to stand out against in increasingly competitive verticals, businesses need to retain customers by helping them be so successful that they refer their friends and become brand evangelists.

-These are just a few ways to keep your customers happy and coming back to purchase more or upgrade -- and, eventually, refer their friends.
-Let me know on Twitter if there are other customer retention tools we should write about here on the HubSpot Service Blog.
+These are just a few ways to keep your customers happy and coming back to purchase more or upgrade — and, eventually, refer their friends.

 Editor's note: This post was originally published in October 2017 and has been updated for comprehensiveness.